 A 43-year-old male with dropfoot secondary to a traumatic brain injury presented for a second opinion.
 Three years prior to this visit, the patient underwent tibiotalar calcaneal fusion with a hindfoot fusion nail.
-The patient noted that he was pain free for two years following the original surgery and then started having swelling, pain, and instability of the hindfoot.
+The patient noted that they were pain free for two years following the original surgery and then started having swelling, pain, and instability of the hindfoot.
 The patient underwent a second surgery to have one of the screws removed from the nail which had become loose.
-However, he continued to have pain and further hardware loosening as well as radiographic evidence of non-union and lucency around the hardware.
+However, the patient continued to have pain and further hardware loosening as well as radiographic evidence of non-union and lucency around the hardware.
 Due to concerns of infection the original surgeon offered a below knee amputation.
 Upon presentation, the patient had no local or systemic signs of infection; however, a septic non-union work up was undertaken.
-He had normal serologic markers.
-His radiographs showed subtalar and ankle joint non-union with an equinus malunion.
+The patient had normal serologic markers.
+The radiographs showed subtalar and ankle joint non-union with an equinus malunion.
 AP and lateral view of the hindfoot showed viability of the talus and abnormal but present medial malleolus.
-We confirmed nonunion of the ankle and subtalar joints with associated hardware failure (Figure 1 (A-C)).
+It was confirmed that the nonunion of the ankle and subtalar joints was with associated hardware failure (Figure 1 (A-C)).
 The patient was counseled on available options and agreed to a revision TTC fusion, tibial osteotomy, and posterior tibial tendon release.

-Figure 1 (A-C): Preoperative WB ankle radiographs.
+Figure 1 (A-C): Pre-operative WB ankle radiographs.

 A. Lateral view demonstrating subtalar non-union.
 B. AP view showing proximal tibial screw backing out.
-C. Mortise view demonstrating nonunion in medial aspect of ankle joint.
+C. Mortise view demonstrating non-union in medial aspect of ankle joint.